AlanChu61/PokedexExplore/proposal.md

     - Pokemon can be viewed by the user(R)
     - Pokemon can be edited/deleted by the user(U/D)
 - Use can make comments on Pokemon
+    - Comment can be created by the user(C)
+    - Comment can be viewed by the user(R)
+    - Comment can be edited/deleted by the user(U/D)
+    - If there are 3 comments, pokemon will be happy to level up.
+(U)
 - User can sign up, log in, log out
 - User can setup profile